FACTBOX-Who runs America's elections? | Law-Order

 FACTBOX-Who runs America's elections?

-In all but Delaware, the chief election official is called the secretary of state, according to the NCSL.
+In some small jurisdictions, the operation may be run by a single person.
+Polling places on Election Day are usually staffed by temporary, paid workers who answer questions, verify IDs and guide voters through the process of casting their vote.
 That includes, for instance, setting rules on the use of provisional ballots for people whose eligibility is questioned and advising states how to maintain voter registration databases.

 The United States has a decentralized election system with wide variations in the way voting is run state to state, or even within the same state.
 The practical administration of an election – from registering voters to organizing local polling places and counting ballots – is typically handled by counties, cities and towns.
 This is often done through a body known as a board of elections or commission of elections.
 In some small jurisdictions, the operation may be run by a single person.